 Decide what it is you want.
-You can't come out with a win/win if your goals keep changing or you don't have a firm idea of what a win for you is.
-Consider what you're willing to give a little on and what is non-negotiable.
+Make a good plans before You shake hands You can’t come out with a win/win if your goals keep changing or you don’t have a firm idea of what a win for you is.
+Consider what you’re willing to give a little on and what is non-negotiable.
 Never enter into any negotiations without considering what you are and are not willing to give up.
 And what, if anything, the other side must give up, for everyone to be happy.

 When the big day arrives, listen more than you talk.
 We all tend to talk too much in stressful situations.
 Our mind starts to plan and strategize so much that we don’t let the other person finish a sentence.
 Make it a point to listen to the other person and consider what they are saying before rushing in with a response.

 A handshake should still be your bond but, make sure someone is taking notes or otherwise recording decisions.
 At the end of the negotiation, clarify the provisions made verbally and give a good handshake.
 As soon as possible after the meeting, while everyone is still happy, put the agreement in writing.

 The Why Handshake

 Your handshake conveys so much more than an initial greeting.
 In business, it’s your first connection with a client or candidate, and it can vastly alter the entire course of a meeting.
 Establishing that connection before diving into the content of a meeting allows the client or candidate to feel a sense of trust and welcoming the moment they step into the room.
 It’s also the first impression that a candidate or client is giving to you — handshakes are a two way street, and both sides are equally as important.